 Then, give your child as much support as necessary so that she can be successful -- which is very different than doing it for her.
 Seeing that their actions

-have a big impact on their success helps kids try harder next time, instead of giving up on themselves.
+have a big impact on their success helps kids try harder next time, instead of giving up.

 4. Empower your child by letting him overhear you saying something positive about him to someone else.